 If there was one complaint I had about our visit, it would be that we happened to show up when Detian Waterfall was at its lowest flow of the year (late April).
 It was almost analogous to saying we were visiting Yosemite Falls in late August when it was either dry or barely trickling.

-Directions: To get to this waterfall, the nearest hub is in Nanning, capital city of Guangxi Province.
+To get to this waterfall, the nearest hub is in Nanning, capital city of Guangxi Province.
 The nearest major town on the way here is Daxin (the Big New?).

-We based ourselves in Nanning on an escorted tour, and it took us about 4 hours one-way by car to get here.
+Julie and I based ourselves in Nanning on an escorted tour, and it took us about 4 hours one-way by car to get here.
 But I have to caveat that with the fact that our driver went real fast and drove somewhat crazily in his haste to get us here.
 So it's conceivable that the drive time could be up to 5 hours in a more leisurely pace.

-The drive itself was quite scenic with lots of shapely mountains surrounding the road we took (which even included the Shatundie Waterfall), but we didn't get a chance to stop and enjoy the scenery due to the hasty pace we were on.
+The drive itself was quite scenic with lots of shapely mountains surrounding the road we took (which even included the Shatundie Waterfall), but we didn't get a chance to stop and enjoy much of the scenery due to the hasty pace we were on.